angsam-git/flink-anomaly-detection/README.md

 ## Build & Run

 Bat and shell scripts are provided for quick building and running.
-These scripts perform the building of the artifact for the job as well as the setup for Kafka and Flink containers/
+These scripts perform the building of the artifact for the job as well as the setup for Kafka and Flink containers.

 ### Build and Run on Windows